dongyenk/Triathlon-Data-Processing/README.md

 • triathlon_data_processing_WITH_VALIDATION.cpp -> The single file version.

-• The multiple_files_version folder contains the version made up of 2 source files and 1 header file, that only contains function declarations.
+• The multiple_files_version folder contains the version made up of 2 source files and 1 header file with function declarations.
 (From my self study)